 - The power in RF application is usually measured directly and over a certain amount of time.

 - dBm uses a logarithmic scale and is relative to 1 mW

-- A Spectrum Analyzers and a Network Analyzers measure the power on a narrow band.
-Power meters and DEV products measure a broad band.
-Depending on the bandwidth these devices use, each of them can give different results for the same signal
+- A spectrum analyzer and a network analyzer measure the power over a narrow frequency band section.
+Power meters and the ICs in DEV products measure a wide frequency band section.
+Depending on the exact bandwidth these devices use for the measurement, each of them can give different results for the same signal.

 About DEV Systemtechnik: DEV Systemtechnik develops and manufactures a complete range of products and systems for the optical and electrical transmission of Radio Frequency (RF) signals via coaxial cable or fiber.
 For over 20 years DEV has designed, engineered, and manufactured RF transmission equipment for satellite, broadcast, and cable applications.
 All products are built to meet the highest standards of system availability, reliability and manageability.